wavemaker/docs/learn/how-tos/customizing-post-authentication-handlers.md

 Post-Authentication Success Handlers, in addition to the default one, can be implemented as per app requirements.
 At app runtime, WaveMaker will automatically trigger these custom handlers.

-Creating custom post-authentication success handler involves the following steps:
+Creating custom post-authentication success handler involves the following steps.

 - Creation of a package structure in `src/main/java`.
 - Creating the interface implementation in that package.